 Where to stay: Ventana Big Sur

 Past San Simeon begins longer stretches of winding road.
 There are dramatic bluffs and cerulean waters, but also towering redwoods when leaving northern San Luis Obispo County and enter Monterey County.
 Be careful and mindful of other drivers when pulling over to take in the incredible views along the way: Landmarks include Bixby Bridge, which you may recognize from its starring role in car ads or shots in HBO’s Big Little Lies, and the 80-foot McWay Falls in Julia Pfeiffer Burns State Park.

 If you want to slow down for more than a selfie, have lunch at Nepenthe, which has been offering seaside views and tasty meals for decades, or book a room at Ventana Big Sur.
 Bookworms will find their bliss at the Henry Miller Memorial Library.
 Options for camping and hiking abound, too, but be sure to check local trail conditions; seasonal weather may result in mudslides or closed routes.

 The laid-back vibe of Santa Cruz is thanks in part to its college campus and history of being a hippie haven.
 Families with kiddos will get a kick out of the games and rides at the historic boardwalk, where anyone over 50 inches tall can ride the Giant Dipper, one of the country’s oldest still-functioning wooden roller coasters.
-Or grab a hearty salad or sandwich from the Picnic Basket and take your food to the beach across the street, where locals play beach volleyball year-round.
+Or buy a hearty salad or sandwich from the Picnic Basket and take it to the beach across the street, where locals play beach volleyball year-round.